Exclusive — Jeff Sessions Explains How GOP Can Dominate for Two Generations with America First Immigration Vision | Breitbart

 “Where does power lie?”
 Sessions said.
 “It ultimately lies with the American people.
 The American people support those ideas—and they are Donald Trump’s ideas.
 If we will clarify, we will welcome the people’s ideas, and advance them, and expose the Democrats as the party that’s trying to block it then we have an opportunity to lead the country for the next two generations—for the next 20 years.
 But there’s been some diminishing in my view.
 You’ve got 24-hour news channels, you’ve got Breitbart, you’ve got a series of multiple sources from where people get information.
 But they’re on our side, and we need to show them we respect them and do what they’re saying is right and that we’re going to get it done.”

 Before Sessions joined Trump’s administration at the outset as his Attorney General, he spent 20 years in the U.S. Senate fighting for this vision on immigration.
 Sessions fought efforts by both political parties to jam amnesty down America’s throat, thwarting multiple major political class attempts at amnesty for illegal aliens in 2006, 2007, and 2013, and stopping many other smaller ones along the way.
-He was also instrumental in helping positive reforms on immigration, like pushing for the Secure Fence Act which helped build the first border barriers and laying out a vision for the GOP on the issue over the years.
+He was also instrumental in helping positive reforms on immigration, such as pushing for the Secure Fence Act which helped build the first border barriers and laying out a vision for the GOP on the issue over the years.

 “My election will say something about that because I’ll be front and center,” Sessions said.
 “Polling data shows that substantially immigration is significantly the biggest issue in Alabama.
 And I think it’s an issue for just average American working people, and they’re not happy that we haven’t delivered.
 So if I were able to return to the Senate, we’re going to push this issue.”